SiphonSquirrel/steve/README.md

 		"var" : "eaten"
 	}

 The above only evaluates to true if the state "eaten" has been set.
+For operations other than "set" and "unset", a "val" parameter must also be specified.
+For example:

+	{
+		"type" : "state",
+		"op" : "ge",
+		"var" : "coins",
+		"val" : 50
+	}

 ### Condition Type: item

 This condition checks to ensure the player has (or doesn't have) a certain item.
 It has optional parameters "min" (defaults to 1) and "max" (defaults to unlimited).
+For example:

+	{
+		"type" : "item",
+		"item" : "key"
+	}

+This condition is true when the player has 1 to unlimited keys.

 By setting max to 0, it enforces that the player does not have any of the specified items.